UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Experiments and Results

-\citet{buechel2018modeling} pioneered capturing how people empathise with stories of suffering to different entities (\eg humans, animals and environment) reported in newspaper articles.
+\citet{buechel2018modeling} pioneered the study of how people empathise with stories of suffering related to different entities (e.g., humans, animals and environment) portrayed in newspaper articles.
 After reading the articles, crowdsourced participants self-assessed their \emph{state} empathy through Batson's empathy scale \citep{batson1987distress} and subsequently wrote 300--800 character essays about their thoughts and feelings towards the news.
-The empathy label in this dataset is a continuous score between $1.0$ and $7.0$, which comes from the essay writers' self-assessments.
-Multiple versions of this original dataset have been used in empathy detection challenges under the ``Workshop on Computational Approaches to Subjectivity, Sentiment \& Social Media Analysis (WASSA)'' \citep{giorgi2024findings}.
-Among these, the 2022 and 2024 releases, hereinafter referred to as the NewsEmpathy22 and NewsEmpathy24 datasets, are distinct datasets without any overlapping samples and, therefore, are used in this study.
-Some samples from the first release \citep{buechel2018modeling} and some samples from the 2023 release \citep{omitaomu2022empathic} are overlapped with the NewsEmpathy22 and NewsEmpathy24, respectively, and hence they are not used in this study.
+The empathy label in this dataset is a continuous score ranging from $1.0$ to $7.0$, which is derived from the essay writers' self-assessments.
+Multiple versions of this original dataset have been utilised in empathy detection challenges under the ``Workshop on Computational Approaches to Subjectivity, Sentiment \& Social Media Analysis (WASSA)'' \citep{giorgi2024findings}.
+Among these, the 2021 and 2024 releases, hereinafter referred to as the NewsEmp21 and NewsEmp24 datasets, are distinct datasets with no overlapping samples and are therefore used in this work.
+However, some samples from the first 2018 release \citep{buechel2018modeling} and some samples from the 2023 release \citep{omitaomu2022empathic} overlap with the NewsEmp21 and NewsEmp24 datasets, respectively, and are therefore not used in this work.

+Our motivation behind choosing the NewsEmp datasets is two-fold.
+First, these datasets are the most widely used public benchmarks across all empathy benchmarks in the literature \citep{hasan2025empathy}, allowing us to compare our method's performance across a broader range of works.
+Second, prior work \citep{hasan2024llm-gem} demonstrated label noise in these datasets, supported by evidence of noise and prior literature suggesting that crowdsourcing often results in incorrect data \citep{sheehan2018crowdsourcing,jia2017using,huang2012detecting,obrochta2021anomalous}.
+Having such label noise, the NewsEmp datasets fit well with the goal of UPLME -- robust empathy regression under the label noise problem.

-The news articles in the NewsEmpathy datasets are long sequences, with a maximum length of 20,047 characters.
-To accommodate these articles in the typical PLMs' (\eg{} RoBERTa) context length, we use the summarised articles reported in \citep{hasan2023curtin}, which makes the maximum length only 987 characters.
+The news articles in the NewsEmp datasets are long sequences, with a maximum length of 20,047 characters.
+To accommodate these articles in the typical PLMs' (e.g., RoBERTa) context length, we use the summarised articles reported in \citep{hasan2023curtin}, which makes the maximum length only 987 characters.